the agile monkeys.

 how we build software now · engineering report

 AI agents carry every change from signal to production; people decide what ships.
-This report describes the system we run on our own products and what eleven months of measurement shows.
+This report describes the system we run on our own products and what its measured record shows.

 scroll